 Choosing to build a home or buy a home has got to be one of the most exciting times in your life.
 It can also be the most stressful because you will probably be sinking your life’s savings into the down payment.
 Not to mention, that you will probably be paying a mortgage for the next 20 to 30 years.
 Whatever situation you find yourself in it is imperative that you choose a house plan that best suits your family.
-How do you go about doing that?
-Below, you will learn some tips and information that will help you when it comes to choosing the right house plan for your family.
+How do you go about doing that without loosing all of your money or your mind?
+To make it easier for you, owner of McGuire, a professional property management and sales company, shared some tips and information that will help you when it comes to choosing the right house plan for your family.

 Choosing The Size

 Of course, every family doesn’t need a 4-bedroom/3-bath house, but not every family will feel comfortable in a 2-bedroom home.
 This is why the best and most important place to start is with the size.
 Choose a house plan that will fit your family’s size and living arrangements.
 When choosing the size, you need to consider if you plan on having children in the future, if in-laws will be paying frequent visits, and how many members are currently in the family.

 Everyone has their own personal preference when it comes to design and style.
 Some designs and styles might even be more suitable for your living arrangements.
 Are you a more traditional style family or do you prefer a more compartmentalized house plan?
 Do you want an open floor style, or do you prefer to have walls and doors?
 When making the decision, you have to consider how you are going to furnish the home.
 The type of floor and color of paint that you choose to put on the walls could play a major role when making this decision.
 Just make sure that you are looking at plenty of different 3 bedroom house plans with photos to make sure that you have a good ideal and understanding of what you want before making your final decision.